aerjay/algal-blooms/README.md

 *Chi is a junior developer with Aucerna, with experience in software development and design.
 This is Chi's first time participating in a hackathon and was very interested in the topic that combined both her fields of study.*

 **Aerjay Italia, B. Sc.
 Computer Science, Information Security**
-*Aer Jay is a junior developer with Aucerna with experience in software and computer security*
+*Aerjay is a junior developer with Aucerna, with an interest in web development and information security.
+This is also his first time joining in a hackathon.*

 **Benjamin Lee, B. Sc.
 Computer Science**
 *Ben is a junior developer working in Alberta and this is second hackathon that he has participated in.*